 Angelica is a simple rosette in its first year with a small stalk that may grow 1 to 3 feet tall.
 In the second year it abandons the rosette form and grows larger three sectioned leaves and a 4- to 6-foot stalk.
 The often used root is a thick fleshy piece of vegetation that reminds one of a huge pale carrot.
 Provide Angelica with plenty of room in the garden as it can spread 2 to 4 feet wide.

 You should plant Angelica annually to ensure a continued supply of the herb.
 Angelica plant is considered a short lived perennial or biennial.
 It flowers after two years and then either dies or may hang on for another year or two.

 Growing Angelica indoors is optimum in cooler climates.
-Set the plants out before they get taller than 4 inches as they grow a long taproot and transplant is difficult if they get larger.
+Set the plants out before they get taller than 4 inches, as they grow a long taproot and transplant is difficult if they get larger.
 Angelica herb can also be started from division of the roots in spring.

 The herb prefers cool climates and a semi-shady to sunny location.
 If planted in a zone with hot summers, a dappled shade location will provide protection for the heat sensitive plant.
 Angelica herb thrives in moist fertile soils rich in organic matter.
 For best results, plant Angelica in slightly acidic soil.
 The plant is not drought tolerant and should not be allowed to dry out.

 Angelica herb is easy to care for as long as it is in well drained soil with proper light exposure.
 Keep weeds away from the plant and soils moderately moist.
 Water the plant from the base to prevent fungal diseases.
 Cut the stalk at the end of the first year to promote flowering in the second.
-Watch for aphids, leaf miners and spider mites.
-Control them with blasts of water or insecticidal soap.